Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

-- Angelfish: Freshwater angelfish are new-world cichlids, and cichlids tend to be aggressive fish.
+Freshwater angelfish are new-world cichlids, and cichlids tend to be aggressive fish.
 They may or may not get along well with others of their kind, and they may be somewhat aggressive toward small, active fish.
-Consider medium-sized semi-aggressive tank mates such as gouramis, and schooling fish like neons or black-skirt tetras.
+Consider medium-sized semi-aggressive tank mates such as gouramis and slightly larger schooling fish like black-skirt tetras.
 Don’t overstock the tank, and make sure the water conditions are pristine.

 A good example:

-- Leopard Bush Fish: Also known as Spotted Climbing Perch, Leopard Gourami and African Leaf Fish.
+Also known as Spotted Climbing Perch, Leopard Gourami, and Leopard Bush Fish.
 This is a very peaceful fish, and one of my personal favorites.
-However, it’s also highly predatory, and will eat anything that will fit in its mouth.
+However, it’s also highly predatory and will eat anything that will fit in its mouth.
 It should not be kept with aggressive species, as its peaceful nature makes it an easy target.
 However, it may exhibit aggressive behaviors toward other anabantids, such as gouramis.
 Best tank mates are any peaceful fish that are large enough that it can’t eat them!

-If you have such large fish in your tank, you want to stay away from small fish species such as neons and other small tetras, guppies, otos, ghost shrimp and small danios.
+If you have such large fish in your tank, you want to stay away from small community fish species such as neons and other small tetras, guppies, otos, ghost shrimp, and small danios.
 Unless, of course, you are serving up an expensive dinner.

-Some schooling (shoaling) fish are very active, and because they need to be in large groups they tend to get a little anxious in tank settings.
+Some schooling (shoaling) fish are very active, and because they need to be in large groups they tend to get a little anxious in a tank.
 Even little neons can get nippy at each other when tank conditions aren’t right.
-Of course neons aren’t considered semi-aggressive because they really can’t do much harm to other fish in the tank, but if they were bigger it may be a different story.
+Of course, neons aren’t considered semi-aggressive because they really can’t do much harm to other fish in the tank, but if they were bigger it may be a different story.

-Large, fast-moving fish such as bala sharks, tiger barbs and tinfoil barbs, and even littler fish like cherry barbs, can cause chaos if the tank is too small and they don’t have the appropriate number of fish in their shoal.
+Large, fast-moving fish such as Bala sharks, tiger barbs, tinfoil barbs, and even littler fish like cherry barbs can cause chaos if the tank is too small and don’t have the appropriate number of fish in their shoal.
 They may chase each other relentlessly, and may even pick on other species, particularly if they are smaller.

 Most African cichlids are highly territorial and very aggressive.
 They should not be kept with other tropical fish species, even new-world cichlids such as angelfish or discus fish.
 A cichlid tank requires a great deal of research before you go out and purchase fish, and you need to know just how to set up the aquarium.

-When it comes to fish care, the more you know the better.
-If you intend to keep African Cichlids make sure you do your homework.
-They are beautiful and rewarding fish, but can be a nightmare for aquarium owners who aren't aware of what they are getting themselves into.
+African cichlids are beautiful and rewarding fish but can be a nightmare for aquarium owners who aren't aware of what they are getting themselves into.

 Some fish are simply too aggressive to be kept with other fish.
 This may be because they are territorial, or it may be because of their appetite.
 Or, sometimes it’s a combination of both.
 Here are a few fish you may want to keep alone.

-- Oscar: These guys are big, aggressive and will eat up any smaller fish they can.
+These guys are big, aggressive, and will eat up any smaller fish they can.
 In very big tanks oscars can have tankmates, under certain conditions.
-Other large cichlids are a good choice, and other oscars.
-But even in the best of circumstances your oscar may not tolerate anything else in its tank.
+Other large cichlids are a good choice along with other oscars.
+But even in the best of circumstances, your oscar may not tolerate anything else in its tank.
 Very often, oscars are best kept in single-specimen tanks.

-- Green Spotted Puffer: If you bought of these fish because it was labeled as a semi-aggressive freshwater fish you aren’t the first to be duped.
-In reality, Green Spotted Puffer care can be very challenging, These are highly aggressive fish that need to live in brackish water, usually by themselves.
-Sometimes puffers do okay in very large tanks with other puffers, but generally you’re better off keeping your green spotter puffer alone.
+If you bought one of these fish because it was labeled as a semi-aggressive freshwater fish you aren’t the first to be duped.
+In reality, green spotted puffer care can be very challenging, These are highly aggressive fish that need to live in brackish water, usually by themselves.
+Sometimes puffers do okay in very large tanks with other puffers, but generally, you’re better off keeping your green spotter puffer alone.
 Puffers have special needs, and if you plan to keep one make sure you research proper green spotted puffer care.